 What RV Types Use Catalytic Converters?

-The sort of rig with a catalytic converter is a rig with an engine, as you may have imagined.
-If you have a vehicle that has to be towed like a fifth wheel, then your vehicle lacks a catalytic converter; why?
+Any RV with an engine should have a catalytic converter.
+If you have a vehicle that has to be towed, like a fifth wheel, then your vehicle lacks a catalytic converter.
+Why?
 Because your vehicle has no engine.

-You may have more than one catalytic converter based on the size and capability of your rig.
-Catalytic converters are standard equipment on Class A, B, and C rings linked to an automobile’s tailpipe, and you’ll find them in every other van or truck on the road.
+In addition, your rig may have more than one catalytic converter based on its size and capability.
+Catalytic converters are standard equipment on Class A, B, and C rigs linked to an automobile’s tailpipe, and you’ll find them in every other van or truck on the road.

-Catalytic converters are required to run every vehicle with an engine, as it is hazardous to drive a vehicle without them.
-Many RVs use diesel fuel; therefore, you may have a more complex diesel Catalytic converter depending on your rig.
+Catalytic converters are required to run every vehicle with an engine, as it is hazardous – and illegal – to drive a vehicle without them.
+Many RVs use diesel fuel; these may have a more complex diesel catalytic converter depending on the rig.